ndrini/AHP/README.md

 A mathematical, and coherent, translation of human choices is provided.

 ## Motivation
-Supply to everyone a clear,
+Supply to everyone a clear description of the process (with also the motivation), an a visual image of the result.

 ## Installation